 Neurogenic bladder is a dysfunction in relaxing and contacting the bladder and urinary tract caused by neurologic diseases.
 It can cause urinary incontinence, the feeling of incomplete emptying, and in many cases, bladder pain.

-This condition can be categorized into hypoactive (in which the bladder is unable to contract voluntarily) or hyperactive (in which the bladder is over-sensitive and contacts easily).
+This condition can be further categorized as hypoactive bladder (in which the bladder is unable to contract voluntarily) or overactive bladder (in which the bladder is over-sensitive and contacts easily).
 This can cause urgency to urinate during inappropriate times, and is most commonly seen in women.

 How to treat: Neurogenic bladder is treated depending on the underlying cause the presenting symptoms of each person.
 Some may benefit from physiotherapy, medications (like oxybutin or tolterodine), catheterization or, in some cases, surgery.